-Information for applying to the master of fine arts (M.F.A.) degree program in collaborative design is listed below.
+Information for applying to the master of fine arts (M.F.A.) degree program in design is listed below.

 If you are a current Syracuse University student, or if you recently completed a graduate program at SU, you may qualify for the internal admission process.